msa-em/nanocartography/05_discussion.md

 developing tools by which it becomes easier to create and develop maps of the crystallographic orientations within a sample in addition to its overall relationship to the sample.
-These tools can then be utilized in a variety of manners to quickly and efficiently manipulate the sample, and also plan for future analyses.
+These tools can then be utilized in a variety of manners to quickly and efficiently manipulate the sample and also plan for future analyses.

 ## Crystals as Physical Objects